kudobuilder/kudo.dev/content/docs/architecture.md

 **kudoctl** or `kubectl-kudo` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) command-line client.
 The client is used to aid developers in creating KUDO operators and is used ops teams to manage operators in a Kubernetes cluster.
 The client is capable of:

 * Operator development
+* Provides end to end test harness execution
 * Repository development and management
 * Interacting with the deployed KUDO controller via the KUDO CRDs
-  * Installing, Uninstalling operator CRDs and operators
+  * Installing, uninstalling operator CRDs and operators
   * Starting or getting status of an operator plan
   * Upgrading, updating, backing up or restoring operators

-**KUDO CRDs** Extends the Kubernetes API to support KUDO
+**KUDO CRDs** extends the Kubernetes API to support KUDO

-**KUDO Controller** Is the collection of controllers deployed into the cluster providing the service defined by the KUDO CRDs.
-It manages the KUDO operators.
-By default, there is one KUDO controller in the `kudo-system` namespace, however the architecture is flexible allowing for many KUDO controllers in different namespaces if desired.
+**KUDO Controller** is a collection of controllers deployed into the cluster into the `kudo-system` namespace providing the service defined by the KUDO CRDs, managing the KUDO operators.
 The KUDO controller is responsible for the following:

 * Watch Kubernetes KUDO objects and ensure desired state
 * Create KUDO operators and invoke operator plans